EIDiamond/invest-tools/data_collectors/tinkoff_invest_stream_py/README.md

 2. The tool workflow is "run and forgot".
 The tool reads trade schedule:
    1. runs and stops data collection by schedule without manual handle it
-   2. also, handles holiday, weekends, sleep between trade days etc.
+   2. handles holiday, weekends, also sleep between trade days etc.

 ## Features
 - Downloading the following information from MOEX Exchange: